-By 1912 the Royal Enfield Model 180 sidecar was presented, with a 770cc V-twin engine.
-The sidecar was a massive hit for its classy appearance and speedy motor, it even raced in the Isle of Man TT and at Brookslands.
+The Royal Enfield Model 180 sidecar was presented, with a 770cc V-twin engine.
+The sidecar was a massive hit for its classy appearance and speedy motor.
+It even raced in the Isle of Man TT and at Brooklands.

-Two years later in 1914 Enfield had a busy 12 months, supplying large number of motorbikes to the British War Department and also winning a massive motorcycle contract with the Imperial Russian Government.
-Enfield was producing 225cc two stroke singles as well as a 425cc v twin, and a favourite..the 8hp sidecar with a Vickers machine gun fitted.
+Two years later in 1914 Enfield had a busy 12 months.
+Supplying a large number of motorbikes to the British War Department.
+As well as winning a massive motorcycle contract with the Imperial Russian Government.
+Enfield was producing 225cc two-stroke singles as well as a 425cc v twin.
+A favourite… the 8hp sidecar with a Vickers machine gun fitted.

-In 1948 one of Enfield’s best ever sellers made its appearance, developed and constructed with new ground-breaking rear suspension which came about for a trials model but soon was introduced to a road model – Model Bullet 350cc, a single cylinder OHV.
+In 1948 one of Enfield’s best ever sellers made its appearance.
+Developed and constructed with a new ground-breaking rear suspension.
+Which came about for a trials model.
+It was soon introduced to a road model – Model Bullet 350cc, a single cylinder OHV.

-Moving forwards to the late 50’s, early 60s and Enfield was creating quite a name for itself in the 250cc scene to mention a few – the racer, the ‘GP’, Scrambler, and the ‘Moto-X’.
-In 1965 the extremely popular Continental GT found its way to the streets, with a red GRP tank and five speed gear box.
+Moving forward to the late 50’s to the early 60s.
+Enfield was creating quite a name for itself in the 250cc scene to mention a few – the racer, the ‘GP’, Scrambler, and the ‘Moto-X’.
+In 1965 the extremely popular Continental GT found its way to the streets.
+With a red GRP tank and five-speed gearbox.

 Sell my Royal Enfield!

-If you would like to sell your motorbike, We Buy Any Bike would be happy to help!
+If you would like to sell your motorbike, We would be happy to help!

-We Buy Any Bike are the largest bike buyers & bike traders in all of the UK, we are a fleet of vans collecting bikes daily so we can work around you when arranging pick up!
+We Buy Any Bike are the largest bike buyers & traders in all of the UK, we are a fleet of vans on daily collections so we can work with you when arranging pick up!

 Where can a value my motorbike?
-If you value your bike with us, we can offer you the best price available in the quickest time.
-We offer free online motorcycle valuations, so you can find out what your Royal Enfield is worth right now!
+We can offer you the best price available in the quickest time.
+We offer free online valuations, so you can find out what your Royal Enfield is worth right now!